 Light Gathering Power: The primary function of an astronomical telescope is to collect light.
 The light gathering power of a telescope is measured by the area of the light collector (either a lens or a mirror), though a telescope's size is always specified by the diameter of its primary mirror.
-The area of a circular mirror is where A is the area of the mirror, and D is the diameter of the mirror.
-Thus, comparing the light gathering power of a 14-inch and 8-inch telescopes, we find the 14-inch has 3.06 times greater light gathering power.
+The area of a circular primary mirror is given by:

-$$A = \pi \left(\frac{D}{2}\right)^2,$$
+$$A = \pi (D/2)^2$$ ,